ibm-cloud-docs/satellite/config-clusters.md

 For each cluster in the cluster group, grant {{site.data.keyword.satelliteshort}} Config access to manage Kubernetes resources.
 {: shortdesc}

-If you used the `ibmcloud oc cluster create satellite` CLI command to create the cluster and specified the `--enable-admin-agent` flag, {{site.data.keyword.satelliteshort}} Config already has access to manage Kubernetes resources in your cluster.
-{: note}

 1. Access each cluster in the cluster group.
 For more access options, see [Accessing {{site.data.keyword.openshiftshort}} clusters](/docs/openshift?topic=openshift-access_cluster).
    1. From the [{{site.data.keyword.openshiftlong_notm}} clusters page](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), click the cluster.
    2. Click **OpenShift web console**.